berton7/kek-monitors/README.md

 ***NOTE: THERE ARE NO IMPORTANT ENDPOINTS IN THE CODE!
 THERE IS ONLY ONE SEMI-WORKING MONITOR PROVIDED AS AN EXAMPLE!***

+If you have any questions please join the Discord server: https://discord.gg/76r8GJyeZZ

 ## Pre-requisites
 * `Python 3` > 3.6
 * `linux`: the monitors have been tested on Arch Linux and Ubuntu, but they should work on any other linux distro/WSL without any problem.